sChalvet/csciFinalPart3CastleWarsStats/Demo/README.md

-AccessControlBukkitPlugin
+CastleWarsStats-BukkitPlugin
 ======

-This is a sample plug-in for the Bukkit API.
+This is a simple plug-in for the Bukkit API.
 It requires a CraftBukkit server.
 Bukkit can be found at [http://bukkit.org](http://bukkit.org)

 The goal of this sample plug-in is to provide a base for other plug-ins.
-This plugin has a main class named SamplePlugin, one CommandExecutor named SampleCommandExecutor and one Listener named SampleListener.

 <p>
-This plug-in provides the ability for a login message to be sent to players connecting.
-A player with the "sample.message" permissions can set the message.
+This plug-in provides the ability for a player's statistics to be viewed while online.
-Ops by default have this permission.
 </p>

 <p>